xp44mm/Notebook/RxNetInAction/Async in C# 5.0.md

 ### Converting the Favicon Example to Async

-We'll now modify the favicon browser example from earlier to make use of async.
-If you can, open the original version of the example (the `default` branch) and try to convert it by adding `async` and `await` keywords before reading any further.
+We'll now modify the favicon browser example from earlier to make use of `async`.
+If you can, open the original version of the example (the default branch) and try to convert it by adding `async` and `await` keywords before reading any further.

 The important method is `AddAFavicon`, which downloads the icon, then adds it to the UI.
 We want to make this method asynchronous, so that the UI thread is free to respond to user actions during the download.
 The first step is to add the `async` keyword to the method.
 It appears in the method signature in the same way that the `static` keyword does.